turgaycan/kodlapaylas/README.md

 # README #

-it is personal blog project :)
+it is a personal blog project :)

 ### How do I get set up? ###